Global banks seek to contain damage over $2 trillion of suspicious transfers

 Thousands of clients were booted out of bank accounts in major wealth hubs including Hong Kong and Singapore after a money laundering scandal in Malaysia, the “Panama Papers” expose, and a global push for tax transparency.

-Reporting by Alun John, Sumeet Chatterjee and Donny Kwok in Hong Kong and Lawrence White, Ritvik Carvalho, Sujata Rao and Karin Strohecker in London; Editing by Raju Gopalakrishnan, Louise Heavens and Pravin Char
+Reporting by Alun John, Sumeet Chatterjee and Donny Kwok in Hong Kong and Lawrence White, Ritvik Carvalho, Sujata Rao and Karin Strohecker in London, Pete Schroeder in Washington and Paritosh Bansal in New York; Editing by Raju Gopalakrishnan, Louise Heavens, Pravin Char and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.